HALIFAX, May 14 /CNW/ - Jazz Air Income Fund ("Jazz") (TSX: JAZ.UN)

 flexibility, low trip costs and connecting network traffic to Air Canada.

-stable foundation for day-to-day operations and future growth.
+provides a stable foundation for day-to-day operations and future growth.